LaVashikk/PCapture-LIB/SRC/TracePlus/readme.md

 **BBox Casting Algorithm:**

-The `TraceLineAnalyzer` class implements a sophisticated BBox Casting algorithm for accurate and efficient collision detection.
+The `BboxTraceAnalyzer` class implements a sophisticated BBox Casting algorithm for accurate and efficient collision detection.
 A detailed description of the algorithm, including its steps, optimizations, and code examples, can be found in the [bbox\_analyzer.md](bbox_analyzer.md) file.

 ## [TracePlus/calculate\_normal.nut](#tracepluscalculate_normalnut)